Seedbed

 A seedbed or seedling bed is the local soil environment in which seeds are planted.
-Often it comprises not only the soil but also a specially prepared cold frame, hotbed or raised bed used to grow the seedlings in a controlled environment into larger young plants before transplanting them into a garden or field.
-A seedling bed is used to increase the number of seeds that germinate.
+Often, it comprises not only the soil but also a specially prepared cold frame, hotbed or raised bed used to grow the seedlings in a controlled environment into larger young plants before transplanting them into a garden or field.
+A seedling bed increases the number of seeds that germinate.